 Vacation Leave is accrued beginning with the first pay period of employment.
 Vacation can not be used until after a new employee has completed their introductory period (90 days of employment).
-This period may be extended based on discretion of supervisor.
+This period may be extended based on the discretion of the supervisor.

 Vacation requests must be approved by supervisors two weeks in advance of the proposed vacation.
 Approval for all vacation requests is at the discretion of supervisors, based on the business needs of the College.
 To satisfy employee preferences, as well as to meet the staffing needs of our College, employees should submit vacation requests well in advance.
-Requests will be granted on a seniority basis, subject to factors such as staffing requirements, work flow and business needs.
+Requests will be granted on a seniority basis, subject to factors such as staffing requirements, workflow, and business needs.

 If an employee leaves the College, they will be paid for any unused earned vacation, computed at the rate of pay earned upon separation.
 If a holiday falls within an approved vacation period, it will not count against the vacation allotment.
 Employees are not eligible to use vacation and/or personal leave during the last two weeks of employment after an employee has given a notice of resignation.
 Use of sick leave during this period may require supporting medical documentation.